On this page:

 A financial counselor can help families meet the financial obligations that chronic illness creates.
 Medical bills can strain family finances; in some cases, a parent or guardian may need to stop working to care for a child full time.

-Read more in Financial Help for Treatment of Kidney Failure.
+More information is provided in the NIDDK health topic, Financial Help for Treatment of Kidney Failure.

 Proper nutrition is extremely important for children with CKD.
 Every dialysis clinic has a dietitian to help people understand how the food they eat affects their health.
 The dietitian

 - helps develop meal plans to fit a child’s restricted diet